 - You may submit the transcripts from other institutions after you submit your application but they MUST be received BEFORE the national application deadline.

 - Relevant Employment History – You may list up to three current or former jobs relevant to your Boren-funded overseas study or your post-Boren career.
+In 50 to 100 words, use the Position Title and Summary of Responsibilities box to highlight the elements of the position that are most relevant to future study or career plans.

 - Relevant Activities – You may list up to three extracurricular activities relevant to your Boren-funded overseas study or your post-Boren career.
+In 50 to 100 words, use the Description and Significance of Activity box to highlight the elements of the activity that are most relevant to future study or career plans.

 Study Plan Summary